The Benefits of Licorice Root for Women

 The form of licorice used for gut health is known as DGL (deglycyrrhizinated licorice), which does not have the same blood pressure concerns because it is without glycyrrhizin.

 DGL may help with mucus production in the digestive tract, which creates a protective barrier between acid and the lining of the intestines.
-This may be the reason DGL has been shown to be beneficial for those with acid reflux.
+This may be the reason DGL has been shown3 to be beneficial for those with acid reflux.

 Licorice for Healthy Skin